DataPharm007/DataPharm007.GitHub.io/healthcare.md

 The analysis shows that most patients spends between 1 to 4 days in the hospital.
 Overall the majority of the patients spends between 1 to 7 days in the hospital.

 - Segmentation of Readmitted Patients: I categorized patients by their readmission status (No, <30, >30) and examined how each patient group differed in terms of the number of medications, and procedures.
-The average number of medications and number of procedures are similar across the 3 readmission status.

 ``` SQL
    --Average number of medications and procedures by readmission status